QUALITY OF LIFE AND DEATH FOR MILLIONS OF AMERICANS

-Please write to to President Donald Trump, The White House, 1600 Pennsylvania Avenue NW, Washington, DC 20500.
+Please write to President Donald Trump, The White House, 1600 Pennsylvania Avenue NW, Washington, DC 20500.
 Request increased research funding for non-familial dysautonomia (NFD).
-Note that the risk of having NFD is far, far greater than being the victim of a foreign act of terror.
+Note that the risk of having NFD is far, far greater than being the victim of an act of terror.

 Remember that past dysautonomia medical research cuts, at the National Institutes of Health, imperiled both the quality of life, and life itself, for millions of Americans.

 Contact Information for the House of Representatives and Senate Majority/Minority Leaders, plus your own specific members of Congress, can be found at www.house.gov (House of Representatives) and www.senate.gov (Senate).
 Request increased research funding for non-familial dysautonomia (NFD).
 Note that you have two senators and one representative.
 If you call ask to speak with their staff member in charge of health care and the budget for the National Institutes of Health.

 It is crucial, to get on board our support team, Congressional Republicans who oppose universal health insurance and/or increased research funding for the National Institutes of Health.